ibm-cloud-docs/discovery-data/manage-collections.md

 <!-- c/s help for the *Manage collections* page tabs: Activity, Processing settings, CSV settings.
 Do not delete. -->

-Click any collection on the **Manage collections** page to see the options for managing your collection.
-These tabs are available after collection processing finishes.
-The tabs contain data that is associated with your collection and options for managing it.
+After the processing of a new data collection is finished, you can see a summary of the settings that are applied to your collection from the *Manage collections* page.
 {: shortdesc}

-After the processing of a new data collection is finished, you can see a summary of the settings that are applied to your collection from the *Manage collections* tab.

-From this tab, you can learn about the processing settings that are applied to the collection:
+From this page, you can access the following tabs:

 - **Activity**: Shows the status of a synchronization and the number of documents that were added to the collection.
 It also shows whether any documents from the data source were skipped or generated errors as the collection was created and why. ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Shows the time of the next scheduled synchronization.
 - **Identify fields**: To teach {{site.data.keyword.discoveryshort}} to recognize fields based on the structure of the source document (H1 equals title, for example), apply a Smart Document Understanding model or use the Smart Document Understanding tool to train a model by annotating documents.
 For more information, see [Adding custom fields with Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields).